lucasjellema/katacoda-scenarios/oci-lab-preparation/step3.md

 allow dynamic-group lab-apigw-dynamic-group to use functions-family in compartment lab-compartment
 ```

-Policy to allow lab-participants to work with API Gateway:
+Policy `lab-participants-priv-on-api-gateway` to allow lab-participants to work with API Gateway:

 `Allow group lab-participants to manage api-gateway-family in compartment lab-compartment`